miladesmailpour/social-network-api/README.md

   # Verifing :
        git status
   # [Make the change you wish to have]
-       What do you think needed to improve?
+       What do you think needs to improve?
   # Commiting to local and updating the GitHub repo:
          git add .
          git commit -m "[your comment]"